Sermons

 5 April 2020

 Hasn’t life changed?
 If we go back just a couple months ago life was never better.
-I had just arrived back from my 2 week cruise and excited that we had rebooked our next cruise.
-Coffee shops and wine bars were filled with people celebrating life with not a problem in the world.
-But then… Read more
+I had just arrived back from my 2 week cruise and excited that we… Read more

 Year A – 5th Sunday in Lent – The world’s worst brings out God’s best